About The Author

 In addition to her corporate job, Angela is a Food Writer, Blogger, and Recipe Developer.

-Within the last year, Angela, and her husband Bill, relocated from Knoxville, Tennessee to Athens, Tennessee.
+Recently, Angela, and her husband Bill, relocated from Knoxville, Tennessee to Athens, Tennessee.
 They have been together for 18 years and married 17 years.
 When they find spare time, they enjoy almost anything outdoors, traveling and spending time with family.

 Angela enjoys hearing from her readers!
 To send feedback, or questions, visit the connect page.